Six criteria for measuring data quality

 Data quality can be measured.
-It’s complex, but certainly not impossible.
-These are the aspects to examine and measure:
+It is complex, but certainly not impossible.
+The following aspects are used as criteria to measure data quality:

 - Accuracy: consider, for example, old addresses or spelling errors in names and addresses.